deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "I'm leaving too."
 Hayley revealed.

-"…You are?!"
+"...You are?!"
 Ava looked up, and Hayley internally winced at the desperation she saw in the younger girl's eyes.
 "Hayley, why?"

 "Don't worry, it's not because of Sara or anything.
 I'll be coming back." she promised.
 "I'm just going away for a few months."

 "Why?"

-"I'm…Mark and I are having another baby."
+"I'm...Mark and I are having another baby."
 She dug the pregnancy test box out from where she'd hidden it under a throw pillow.
-"We're worried about the low gravity affecting the baby's development, so I'm going back to Earth for a year…You're the first person I've told besides him."
+"We're worried about the low gravity affecting the baby's development, so I'm going back to Earth for a year...You're the first person I've told besides him."

-"Oh, wow…"
+"Oh, wow..."

-"I think I conceived a day or two before we lost Sara…I know Mark and I haven't…we've not been together since then."
+"I think I conceived a day or two before we lost Sara...I know Mark and I haven't...we've not been together since then."

 "You've not?"

 Hayley nodded.
 "I'm not ready." she said.
 "I'm so scared I'll treat the new child like a replacement for Sara.
-But…here we are.
+But...here we are.
 So, I'm going back to work with the Earth end of the Reclamation Project, and Mark's staying here."

 It was Ava's turn to put a hand on Hayley's arm.
 "Are you two..?"

-"We're…" Hayley squeezed back some impending tears with a forced smile.
+"We're..."
+Hayley squeezed back some impending tears with a forced smile.
 "We're fine.
 Really.
-He gets angry sometimes, I've said some things that…We scare Jack sometimes.
+He gets angry sometimes, I've said some things that...We scare Jack sometimes.
 But we always cuddle and talk it out afterwards.
 In a way, I'm glad the baby's come along.
 It'll give us both something to work on for the future.
 Maybe that and a little distance will help."

 She wiped her eyes.
 "Come on, you came here for advice.
-Is…did I help?"
+Is...did I help?"

 Ava nodded.
 "You helped a lot." she promised.
 "I just have one question left, really."